 6 Methods Of Determining Customs Valuation

 Are you uncertain of how to properly declare the value of your goods when importing into Canada?
-You are not alone, many importers are.
-This lack of clarity is partly due to the many rules and factors when determining value for duty.
-With an expectation to be compliant, customs valuation is one of the three main targets for a Canada Border Services Agency (CBSA) audit.
-Unfortunately, we see many importers spending the least amount of attention to this area.
-Valuation can be an intricate area to navigate if your foreign purchases involve situations which could change the declared value to CBSA.
+You are not alone.
+Many importers are.
+This lack of clarity is partly due to the many rules and factors when determining the value of duty.
+Customs valuation is one of the three primary targets for a Canada Border Services Agency (CBSA) audit

 What Is Valuation?

 Valuation is the determination of the correct value of goods.
-CBSA requires all goods imported and declared into Canada have a value for duty which is the base figure on which you must calculate the duty and taxes you may owe the CBSA on your imported goods.
+CBSA requires all goods imported and declared into Canada to have a value for duty which is the base figure on which you must calculate the duty and taxes you may owe the CBSA on your imported goods.

 CBP VS CBSA Valuation History